Black pudding: Consumption

 Black pudding can be grilled, fried, baked, or boiled in its skin.
 It can also be eaten cold, as it is cooked in production.

-In parts of north-western England and in the Black Country it was usual to serve a whole black pudding boiled as a complete meal, with bread or potatoes, but elsewhere in the UK and Ireland slices of fried or grilled black puddings are more usually served as part of a traditional full breakfast, a tradition that followed British and Irish emigrants around the world.
+In parts of north-western England and in the Black Country, it was usual to serve a whole black pudding boiled as a complete meal, with bread or potatoes.
+Elsewhere in the UK and Ireland, slices of fried or grilled black pudding are more usually served as part of a traditional full breakfast, a tradition that followed British and Irish emigrants around the world.

-In Scotland and the north of England some chip shops sell deep-fried, battered black pudding.
+Some chip shops, particularly in Scotland and Northern England sell deep-fried, battered black pudding.

 Novel culinary uses for black pudding include black pudding ice cream, while perhaps a more conventional modern recipe is using it as an accompaniment to scallops.
 Scotch eggs made with black pudding, such as the "Manchester egg", have become common.

 Nutrition

-Black pudding is a good source of protein; it is low in carbohydrate and high in zinc and iron.
+Black pudding is a good source of protein; it is low in carbohydrates and high in zinc and iron.
 It has been described as a "superfood" because of these nutritional qualities, although many recipes are also very high in saturated fat and salt.

 Festivals

-Since the 1980s, the World Black Pudding Throwing Championships has been held in Ramsbottom.
+Since the 1980s, the World Black Pudding Throwing Championships has been held annually in Ramsbottom, Bury, Greater Manchester.
 The humorous competition invokes the traditional Lancashire – Yorkshire rivalry, with participants throwing the black puddings at piles of Yorkshire puddings.
-It takes place annually in September, and draws thousands of competitors and spectators to the town.
+It takes place in September, and draws thousands of competitors and spectators.

-In past years the Bacup Food and Black Pudding Festival has been held in Bacup.
+In past years, the Bacup Food and Black Pudding Festival has been held in Bacup, Lancashire.

+There is an annual European Black Pudding competition held in the Halles de Boudin in Mortagne-au-Perche, Normandy.